LiLabAtVT/I2GDS2025/Group4/README.md

 # Environment Setup
-#create an ARC environment to complete jobs with
+Create an ARC environment to complete jobs with

 `interact -A introtogds -p normal_q -t 1:00:00`